-This course, Introductory Electricity and Magnetism, is for science and engineering majors.
+This course, Introductory Electricity and Magnetism, is for science and engineering majors and calculus based.
 It follows PHYS 1303, Introductory Mechanics.
-The focus will be on static electric charges and force, electric and magnetic fields and potentials, electric currents and circuits, electromagnetic oscillations.
+The focus will be on static electric charges and force, electric and magnetic fields and potentials, electric currents and circuits, and electromagnetic oscillations.
 As a traditional extension of E&M, geometric and physical optics will also be introduced.

 The understanding and unification of electromagnetic interactions (forces) set the foundation of modern sciences and technologies.
-From electricity generation and transportation to electronics circuitry, from microwave oven to radio/TV signal's transmission and receiving, physics LAWs studied in E&M will help you not only to understand the world around you, but also to compete effectively in your specialized fields.
+From electricity generation and transportation to electronic circuitry, from microwave oven to radio/TV signal's transmission and receiving, physics LAWs studied in E&M will help you not only to understand the world around you, but also to compete effectively in your specialized fields.

 This course has its lab session in PHYS1106.
-The TA (Mr. Jibril Ahammand, jahammad@smu.edu) of this course will be present during each lab to answer questions not only about the lab but also about homework and quizzes.
+The TAs (Derek Johnson dpjohnson@smu.edu and Xiaoxian Jing xjing@mail.smu.edu) of this course will be present during each lab to answer questions not only about the lab but also about homework and quizzes.